 The Battle of Borodino three weeks later was in no way an improvement.
 In fact, it was the bloodiest single day of war in all of human history up to that point, and wouldn’t be surpassed as such until World War I. “Overall,” Andrew Roberts notes in his biography of Napoleon, “the French fired 60,000 cannonballs and 1.4 million musket balls that day.
 Even if the Russians were firing at a lesser rate, and there is no indication that they were, an average of over three cannonballs and seventy-seven musket balls were therefore fired per second throughout the battle.”¹⁸

-Though he had won at Borodino, it was a bitter victory.
+Though Napoleon had won at Borodino, it was a bitter victory.
 The emperor and his officers began to realize that Russia was too vast for a single campaign, winter was coming, 40,000 of 115,000 soldiers were either dead, wounded, or captured, and the army still had to cover 80 miles to take Moscow.

-When Napoleon finally did reach Moscow, and walked into the city without a shot being fired, he was stunned to find that his conquest did not force the surrender of Alexander.
-On the contrary, Alexander was marching toward Moscow; the vital organs, throats, and mouths of high-ranking officers were being severely burned because the wine of the Kremlin had been replaced with acid; and thousands of loyalists of the Russian regime who had hidden themselves among the Moscow populace practically burned down the entire city when Napoleon was asleep (killing 12,000 of their own fellow citizens in the process).
 Despite every victory, Napoleon’s losses had become so great he had to admit defeat.
-The Russian monarchy had won its war, incredibly, without winning a single battle.
-To apply an American perspective, the losses suffered by the French in just 82 days would equate to two Vietnams.
+The Russian monarchy had won its war, incredibly, without winning a single battle and losing its capital.
+To apply an American perspective, the losses suffered by the French in just 82 days equated to two Vietnams.
 Russia regained Poland at the Congress of Vienna in 1814, and Poland wouldn’t be revived as an independent state until 1918.

 At the same time Russia regained Poland in 1814, Napoleon would face his final war in France itself.
-The English, Spanish, Austrian, and Portuguese had combined forces to invade the country with the goal of reestablishing a monarchy; a monarchy that had no popularity among the people who had overthrown the last one nearly 25 years before.
+The English, Spanish, Austrian, and Portuguese empires had combined forces to invade the country with the goal of reestablishing a monarchy; a monarchy that had no popularity among the people who had overthrown the last one nearly 25 years before.
 Faced with odds that were steep to say the least (a million enemy versus 200,000 of their own), cowardly officials in the republic schemed behind Napoleon’s back to collaborate with the occupiers.
 In fact, in an effort to weaken the emperor’s morale, Napoleon’s own brother Joseph attempted—but failed—to bed Marie-Louise, while Napoleon’s brother-in-law, King Murat of Naples, struck a deal with the Austrian army to keep his kingdom if he did not fight on behalf of France (a decision that would not save him from an Austrian firing squad two years later).
-But Napoleon’s Foreign Minister, Charles Maurice de Talleyrand—a rat face whose lack of principle earned him the nickname “shit in silk stockings” by his peers—was arguably the worst; scurrying to his desk to pen a letter to the enemy generals, telling them that the siege defenses of Paris had been neglected and that they should march on the capital as soon as possible.¹⁹
+But Napoleon’s Foreign Minister, Charles Maurice de Talleyrand—a rat face whose lack of principle earned him the nickname “shit in silk stockings” by his peers—was arguably the worst of the cowards: scurrying to his desk to pen a letter to the enemy generals, informing them that the siege defenses of Paris had been neglected and that they should march on the capital as soon as possible.¹⁹

 On March 30th, Paris fell.
 Louis XVIII (brother of the headless one) was placed on the restored throne by foreign powers against the will of the common people, while Napoleon was exiled to the island of Elba six miles off the coast of Tuscany under British guard.
-The Emperor of Austria, Francis I, who, in addition to being Napoleon’s enemy in the takeover of 1814, also found himself in the weird position of being the father of his second wife, ensured that Marie-Louise returned to Vienna instead of going to Elba.
-On the way there, she became the lover of Count Adam von Neipperg… the enemy general Napoleon’s brother-in-law had negotiated with to keep his crown.
+The Emperor of Austria, Francis I, who, in addition to being Napoleon’s enemy in the takeover of France in 1814, also found himself in the weird position of being the father of his second wife, ensured that Marie-Louise returned to Vienna instead of going to Elba.
+On the way there, she became the lover of Count Adam von Neipperg… the enemy general Napoleon’s brother-in-law in Naples had negotiated with to keep his crown.
 Scoundrel brother Joseph, meanwhile, stole jewels and fled to the United States (Mexicans, for whatever reason, mocked him by sending a satirical offer to crown him Emperor of Mexico, and when he took the offer as serious and accepted, he was of course subjected to more mockery).
 Though Charles Talleyrand escaped the justice he deserved for ushering foreign powers into Paris, for the rest of his life he would be followed in public by harassers shouting “There’s the man who betrayed France!” until eventually he became reclusive.
-When he sought to make amends with the Catholic Church on his deathbed in 1838, several priests refused to attend his side before one finally—reluctantly—agreed to anoint him and say last rites.
+When he sought to make amends with the Catholic Church on his deathbed in 1838, several priests refused to attend his bedside before one finally—reluctantly—agreed to anoint him and say last rites.

 The reign of Louis XVIII was greeted like a wet blanket.
 French soldiers refused to salute officers who had not been part of Napoleon’s legions, and on Napoleon’s birthday, celebratory cannon fire echoed against Paris’s brick walls along with shouts in the streets of “Long live the emperor!” in direct contradiction to Louis’ orders.
-His wife, Marie Joséphine of Savoy, had died four years prior of edema, and the rumor in the palace among the courtiers spread that the marriage had been unconsummated for years because of how repulsed she was by his obesity (a cruel irony).
+His wife, Marie Joséphine of Savoy, had died four years prior of edema, and the rumor in the palace among the courtiers spread that the marriage had been unconsummated for years because of how repulsed she was by his obesity - a cruel irony.
 She wouldn’t have been wrong however.
 Louis waddled more than walked back-and-forth from his throne to his chambers, and even employed a muscular servant to push him toward the table in his chair when he sat down to eat.
 Moreover, with Austrian, English, Portuguese, and Spanish forces still occupying France, he had no actual power.
 This above all, his citizens resented the most.
 The revolution had given them freedom and Napoleon had given them glory.
 In return, the unified monarchist powers of Europe gave them a crowned pig and robbed them of their sovereignty.
 Further fanning this flame, official documents marked the reign of Louis XVIII as being in its nineteenth year… as if the revolution had never happened.

-Meanwhile, on Elba, by 1815, Napoleon had been demoralized for some time on receipt of the news that Marie-Louise was no longer true; but when he got word that the army was still loyal to him, what came next was reinvigoration.
+Meanwhile, on Elba, by 1815, Napoleon had been demoralized for some time on receipt of the news that Marie-Louise was no longer true to him.
+But when he got word that the army was still loyal to him, what came next was reinvigoration.
 Outsmarting British patrollers, he escaped the island on a ship he had been allowed to own (to supply himself with goods from the Italian mainland), and landed back on French soil two days later.
 To the king and his foreign installers, a “risen” Napoleon traveling from town-to-town—gathering a peasant army as he went—must have seemed like the Pied Piper refusing to accept his damnation without taking others with him.
 But to the revolutionary Frenchmen who had spent the past year being humiliated and demoralized, this was akin to the Second Coming, as the conqueror strode on horseback through their village streets like Jesus in Jerusalem.
 One account from the outskirts of Laffrey, in the rural southeast of France, tells of Napoleon riding with a small guard between two hills when a battalion marched on him from both sides.
 Unbuttoning his jacket and pointing to his heart, he shouted “Will you fire on me?!
 Will you?!
 Will you shoot your champion?!”
-Instead, they dropped their muskets and ran to lift him on their shoulders.²⁰
+Instead, they dropped their muskets and ran to lift him up on their shoulders.²⁰

-As if Napoleon being lovingly mobbed by soldiers at Laffrey were not enough, Colonel Léon-Michel Routier (who served under Napoleon in Italy, Calabria, and Catalonia) recounts in his diary the scene he witnessed upon the emperor reentering Paris:
+As if Napoleon being lovingly mobbed by soldiers at Laffrey were not enough, Col. Léon-Michel Routier (who served under Napoleon in Italy, Calabria, and Catalonia) recounts in his diary the scene he witnessed upon the emperor reentering Paris:

 “The carriages enter, we all rush around them and we see Napoleon get out.
-Then everyone’s delirious; we jump on him in disorder, we surround him, we squeeze him, we almost suffocate him...
+Then everyone’s delirious.
+We jump on him in disorder, we surround him, we squeeze him, we almost suffocate him...
 The memory of this unique moment in the history of the world still makes my heart pound with pleasure.
 Happy, like me, was the witness of this magical arrival, the result of a road of over two hundred leagues travelled in eighteen days on French soil without spilling one drop of blood.”²¹

 You have no idea how much I wish this were the end of the story.
 Really.
 If I could tie a bow on the life of Napoleon right here—accurately—the world would have been a better place for it.